 2.4 Underwriters of a distribution may over-allocate a distribution in order to hold a short position in the securities following closing.
 This over-allocation position allows the underwriters to engage in limited market stabilization to compensate for the increased liquidity in the market following the distribution.
 If the market price of the securities decreases following the closing of the distribution, the short position created by the over-allocation position may be filled through purchases in the market.
 This creates upward pressure on the price of the securities.
-If the market price of the securities increases following the closing of the distribution, the over-allocation position may be filled through purchases in the securities increases following the closing of the distribution, the over-allocation position may be filled through the exercise of an over-allotment option (at the issue offering price).
+If the market price of the securities increases following the closing of the distribution, the over-allocation position may be filled through the exercise of an over-allotment option (at the issue offering price).
 Underwriters would not generally engage in market stabilization activities without the protection provided by an over-allotment option.